 Adult Confirmation (for those 18 years of age and older) takes place at the Cathedral of the Madeleine at the time scheduled by the Diocesan Office of Worship.
 For the 2019-2020 year, Bishop Solis has delegated each pastor to confer the sacrament of confirmation for both teens and adults.
-The date for the parish celebration of Adult Confirmation will be announced soon.
+The date for the parish celebration of Adult Confirmation will be announced soon if necessary.

 The forgiveness of sins committed after Baptism is conferred by a particular sacrament called the “sacrament of conversion, confession, penance, or reconciliation”.
 The Catechism of the Catholic Church continues its teaching by stating, “The whole power of the sacrament of Penance consists in restoring us to God’s grace and joining us with him in an intimate friendship.”
 Reconciliation with God is thus the purpose and effect of this sacrament.
 For those who receive [it] with contrite heart and religious disposition, confession is "usually followed by peace and serenity of conscience with strong spiritual consolation." (#1468)

 Additional times for the Sacrament of Confession are added two times a year in preparation for Christmas and Easter.
 Please note: If you are in the state of serious sin, the Church asks that you meet with a priest for individual confession, absolution and spiritual support.

 ANOINTING OF THE SICK